Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Methodology

-The S24 ($\mathrm{m.k}$) dataset features HVL slug flow with two synthetic oil profiles $\muLN\in\{37.7,352\}$, both of which are more viscous than any liquid used in N23.
-Included are two $\Fr$-values for the lighter oil $(\Fr)_{\muLN=37.7}\in\{1.92,3.23\}$ and three for the heavier oil $(\Fr)_{\muLN=352}\in\{0.68,1.81,2.94\}$.\footnote{The original S24 paper also includes photographic data featuring plug flow, distinguished from slug flow (figure 8 of source); however, only designated cases of slug flow were utilized for analysis here, primarily because the majority of plug flow cases stem from ultra-low $\Fr$-values or extremes in $\gamma$ and an entire study could be devoted to characterizing bubble detachment.
+The S24 ($\mathrm{m.k}$) dataset features HVL slug flow with two synthetic oil profiles $\muLN\in\{37.7,352\}$, both of which are more viscous than any liquid used in N23.\footnote{The original S24 paper also includes photographic plug flow data, differentiated from slug flow data (see figure 8 of source); however, only designated cases of slug flow were utilized for analysis here, primarily because the majority of plug flow cases stem from ultra-low $\Fr$-values or extremes in $\gamma$ and an entire study could be devoted to characterizing bubble detachment.
 Further, bubble shapes are, in many cases, atypical, meaning that metrics such as $\yT$ would require redefinition.
-One plug flow case (figure 8d in S24) is an operational counterpart to case $\mathrm{C.1}$ used here; as such, its centring measurements were taken and are mentioned in brevity in \S\ref{sec:3.1} despite it not being a formal case.} Rearranged in contrast to their original publication, raw images are displayed in figure \ref{fig:05}.
+One plug flow case (figure 8d in S24) is an operational counterpart to case $\mathrm{C.1}$ used here; as such, its centring measurements were taken and are mentioned in brevity in \S\ref{sec:3.1} despite it not being a formal case.} Included are two $\Fr$-values for the lighter oil $(\Fr)_{\muLN=37.7}\in\{1.92,3.23\}$ and three for the heavier oil $(\Fr)_{\muLN=352}\in\{0.68,1.81,2.94\}$; also, $\gamma$-values are available for each S24 flow-case.
+Rearranged in contrast to their original publication, raw images are displayed in figure \ref{fig:05}.
 Analyses similar to those described for N23 were performed; however, unlike in N23, long bubble body photos are available and thus values of $\yB$ were measured using a spatial average as shown in figure \ref{fig:03}a.
 Case $\mathrm{C.1}$ is an anomaly in that a singular photo captures all of nose, body and tail regions.
 Its unusually short length renders bubble body and tail inseparable; thus, special treatment was implemented.
 Namely, values of $\yN$, $\yOD$ and $\yT$ were measured normally but\textemdash since the tail location is equivalently $\lambda_{\scriptscriptstyle 1.34D}$\textemdash $\yTD$ does not exist and $\yB$ cannot be properly measured.
 As such, the $\yT$-value for $\mathrm{C.1}$ is not straightforwardly comparable to those of other cases; regardless, it is kept for completeness.
 For all other S24 cases $\{\mathrm{m.k}\backslash \mathrm{C.1}\}$, the five defined centring metrics were calculated in the above standardized manner.